This page is the entry point for Archetype's contract documents.

 • Direct resource mutation must not be described as governed by the broker

-No sugar API may be considered ready for implementation until the design can show how it satisfies all of the following:
+No runtime API may be considered ready for implementation until the design can show how it satisfies all of the following:

 • Concurrent first-use of the same wrapper creates exactly one world